 shredded Cheddar cheese

-1. Cook: In a 6 quart Dutch oven, cook the meat, salt, onion, and garlic over medium heat until all pink is gone; drain.
+1. Cook: Cook the meat, onion, and garlic over medium heat until the meat is no longer pink; drain.
+Add to 6 quart slow cooker.

-3. Drain and Rinse: Holding or positioning a strainer over the sink, pour in the black beans and allow the canning liquid to drain off.
+2. Drain and rinse: Holding or positioning a strainer over the sink, pour in the black beans and allow the canning liquid to drain off.
 Rinse the beans with running water.
-Let excess water pass through, then add beans to the Dutch oven.
+Let excess water pass through, then add beans to the slow cooker.

 4. Drain and rinse the pinto beans in the same manner.

-5. Add: Add hominy to the Dutch oven after draining off extra liquid.
+5. Add: Add yellow corn and hominy after draining off any extra liquid.
 (Not all brands of hominy contain enough liquid to bother with draining.)

-9. Garnish: Ladle soup into bowls and top with sour cream, corn chips, shredded cheddar cheese, and black olives.
+4. Garnish: Ladle soup into bowls and top with these optional toppings: sour cream, corn chips, shredded cheddar cheese, sliced black olives, and taco sauce.

 Bansal, Anshul, Vaibhav Bansal, and Rajeshwar Singh.
 "Cumin: A Spice or a Drug? | World Journal of Pharmaceutical Sciences - Academia.edu."
 Academia.edu - Share Research.
 Accessed December 30, 2015. http://www.academia.edu/6913848/Cumin_A_spice_or_a_drug.